 What are the Differences and Similarities Between Intent Marketing and Affiliate Marketing?

-Intent marketing and affiliate marketing are really very different types of marketing, but there is a little overlap between them.
+Intent marketing and affiliate marketing are really very different types of marketing strategies, but there is a little overlap between them.
 Both of them are marketing strategies that aim to connect with people who are already likely to be interested in buying your service or product.

 In the case of affiliate marketing, the affiliate promotes the partner’s offering to his or her audience.
 When affiliate marketing works well, the affiliate already has a loyal following which trusts his/her opinion and is looking to buy a product in the partner’s niche.
 For example, a company selling external-frame hiking backpacks might enter an affiliate partnership with a hiker who has a popular hiking blog, because the hiker’s audience already has an interest in buying external-frame hiking backpacks.